adwitiyashukla/ARBITER/README.md

 LLM agents are good at following the steps in a bug report.
 They are much worse at telling you whether the bug actually happened.
 The same model that performs the actions also grades its own work, and it grades generously: it reaches the end of the reproduction steps without crashing and declares victory.
-Published work in this area has had to audit its own results by hand and demote a meaningful fraction of claimed successes, and a widely cited baseline turns out to have no oracle at all, so it marks a step it cannot perform as missing and carries on regardless.
+The literature is candid about this: reported reproduction rates in this area often rest on a manual audit of the agent's own claims, and the failure modes that audit catches are exactly the subtle ones, a step that silently did nothing, or a symptom nobody actually looked for.

 Manual auditing does not scale and it is not a property of the system.
 ARBITER makes the audit
 architectural: